 Clone the repo

 First, clone the Dub repo into a public GitHub repository.
-If you are planning to distribute the code, make sure to keep the source code public to comply with our AGPLv3 license.
+If you are planning to distribute the code or allow users to interact with the code remotely (e.g., as part of a hosted application), make sure to provide source access (including modifications) as required by the AGPLv3 license.

 git clone https://github.com/dubinc/dub.git